tr-igem/esmuflily/docs/internals.md

         SIMPLE
         LIST

-    Data to draw a musical symbol.
+    Data to draw a musical symbol: either a simple value (CP, string), or a list (one or more EXTEXT, or EXTEXT with additional data).
-    The actual structure depends on TYPE.

-*   SIMPLE:

-        CP
-        STRING

-*   LIST:

-        (ELEM ...)

 *   EXTEXT (integer, string, list):

         CP
-        STRING
+        "..."
         (CP FEATURE ...)
         (CP-1 CP-2 ...)
         (markup ...)